lsund/privacy-policy/privacy-policy.md

 * We do not collect any information from you, such as your location or IP information.
-* Because we do not collect any information, there is no information to sale, exchange, transfer to the outside world.
+* We do not sell, exchange or transfer any information to the outside world.
-* Because we do not collect any information, there are no security measures needed
+* There are no security measures needed related to information management, because our apps do not collect any information.

 ### Your consent